School of Computing

-The four-semester program provides theoretical groundwork and specific skill development courses, with major emphasis on practical, hands-on work in UFV's modern well-equipped computer labs.
+Expect a strong mix of theoretical groundwork and specific skill development.
+You'll grow your skills through hands-on work in UFV's well-equipped computer labs.

 View the Computer Information Systems Diploma in the UFV Academic Calendar.